 Learn how to draw a great looking Scooby Doo with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Scooby Doo.
+By following the simple steps, you too can easily draw a perfect Scooby Doo.

 "Scooby Dooby Doo, where are you?
 We've got some work to do now.